charliegerard/leap_drone/README.md

 Description
 =======================

-Control an AR Drone 2.0 using a Leap Motion and display video & control visualization in browser.
+Control a Parrot AR Drone 2.0 using a Leap Motion.

 How to Fly
 =======================